A Structurally Coherent Spatial Phase Estimate: Experiments

 More explicitly, we let $f_{f}(\bx) = \cos(\phi_{f}^u(\bx))$ and $f_{m}(\bx) = \cos(\phi_{m}^u(\bx))$ and assume that near $\bx = \bx_0$ we have the estimate $\phi(\bx) = 2\pi \omega \bn \cdot \bx.$ Then $f_m(\bx) = f_f(\bx') = \cos(2\pi \omega \bn \cdot \bx + 2\pi\omega\bn\cdot T(\bx))$ and $\Delta\phi^u(\bx) = 2\pi\omega\bn\cdot T(\bx)$, so we recover $\bn \cdot T(\bx) = \frac{\Delta\phi^u(\bx)}{2\pi\omega}$, which gives the magnitude of the projection of $T(\bx)$ along the local orientation $\bn = [\cos(\theta) \sin(\theta)]^T$.
 If we restrict our displacement along this direction, then, we have

 When we have estimates of the local phase, orientation, and frequency, this becomes

 Global phase unwrapping algorithms typically have several major discontinuities which provide unreliable frequency information.
 In our experiments we compute a local frequency estimate $\omega(\bx)$ by differentiation of a windowed phase unwrapping of $\Delta\phi(\bx)$.
 The phase and orientation values used are those provided by our multiscale method.
-Figure~\ref{fig:fingerprint_deformation_example} gives an example of the fine-scale registration produced by this method.
+Figure~\ref{fig:fingerprint_deformation_example} gives an example of the fine-scale registration produced by this method (all images from FVC2004 DB1-B \cite{10.1007/978-3-540-25948-0_1}).

-Table \ref{table:fingerprint_assessment} expresses the quality of the fingerprint match after successful rigid registration of fingerprints (from FVC2004 DB1-B \cite{10.1007/978-3-540-25948-0_1}), and then after the additional fine-scale deformable registration is applied.
+Table \ref{table:fingerprint_assessment} expresses the quality of the fingerprint match after successful rigid registration of fingerprints, and then after the additional fine-scale deformable registration is applied.
 Because we are interested only in the performance of the fine-scale registration algorithm, we add noise only after successful rigid registration.
-We find that even at large noise levels we are able to estimate accurate fine-scale registration in well structured areas of the fingerprints
+We find that even at large noise levels we are able to estimate accurate fine-scale registration in well structured areas of the fingerprints.